English

 Non-Performing Loans can be categorized into several types, each indicating different levels of risk:

-• Loss Loans: Loans that are considered uncollectible, and the bank has written them off.
+• Loss Loans: Loans that are considered uncollectible and the bank has written them off.
+These loans can have a significant impact on a bank’s financial statements and may require significant provisions against potential losses.

-Each type of non-performing loan presents unique challenges and requires specific management strategies.
+Each type of non-performing loan presents unique challenges and requires specific management strategies tailored to mitigate risks effectively.

 In recent years, several trends have emerged in the management of Non-Performing Loan Ratios:

-• Increased Use of Technology: Financial institutions are leveraging advanced analytics and machine learning to predict defaults and manage risks more effectively.
+• Increased Use of Technology: Financial institutions are leveraging advanced analytics, artificial intelligence and machine learning to predict defaults and manage risks more effectively.
+These technologies facilitate real-time monitoring of borrower behavior and improve decision-making processes.

 Strategies for Managing Non-Performing Loans